A Simplicial Approach to Stratified Homotopy Theory: Introduction

 In section \ref{ApplicationsAndExamples}, we consider the invariants of the homotopy type of stratified spaces which can be extracted from the constructions of this article.
 Then, we propose a geometric construction which produces fibrant stratified spaces and we use it to produce examples of computations of filtered homotopy groups and of applications of Theorems \ref{Whitehead} and \ref{AlmostMiller}.
 We start with two explicit geometric examples, subsections \ref{MoebiusCylindre} and \ref{PseudoManifoldExample}, then move on to a family of examples inspired by filtered classifying spaces of diagrams of groups.

-Stephen Nand-Lal and Jon Woolf have independently been developing a similar approach to the homotopy theory of stratified spaces, but where the poset determining the filtration is not fixed.
-In their project the combinatorial model is provided by the category of simplicial sets equipped with the Joyal model structure.
+Stephen Nand-Lal and Jon Woolf have independently worked on a similar approach to the homotopy theory of stratified spaces, but where the poset determining the filtration is not fixed.
+In their project the combinatorial model is provided by the category of simplicial sets equipped with the Joyal model structure, see \cite{NandLal}.
 It would be interesting to understand how this relates to the model structure on slice categories of simplicial sets used in this paper.

+Independantly, Peter Haine constructed another model structure on the category $\sS_P$ as a localization of the joyal model structure \cite{Haine}.
+In his model structure, the cofibrations are the monomorphisms, and filtered homotopy equivalences are included in the class of weak equivalences.
+In particular, it is a localization of the one we present here.